mariosoaresreis/go-hotel-services/README.md

 - Blankets was NOT found as JobItem
 - Due to available time, it was not used Rules Engine
 - (linux) To start the application type ./start.sh in the root directory
+- if I had more time, I would implement cache and graphQL features